Floriana Garo: Jo Vetem Modë

 "Jo vetem mode", in English "Not only fashion", is a lifestyle show in Albania, which airs on national TV Klan.
 The 60 minute program, which started on 16 February 2013 is hosted and written by Floriana Garo.
 It is currently in its 4th Season with 28.9 shares rating.

 "Jo vetem mode" featured profiles of Albanian celebrities, athletes and politicians among which the First Lady of Albania, Odeta Nishani, Minister of Defense Mimi Kodheli, Politician/Lawyer Spartak Ngjela, Lazio's football player Lorik Cana, the captain of the US Olympic Volleyball team Donald Suxho, the famous clothing designer Ema Savahl, supermodel Angela Martini, etc.

-"Jo vetem mode" had a great influence in promoting tourism and new cultures by featuring interesting tourist destinations for Albanians to explore as well as promote Albania's wonderful landscapes.
+"Jo vetem mode" had a great influence in promoting tourism and new cultures by featuring tourist destinations for Albanians to explore as well as promote Albania's landscapes.
 The show explored new and luxurious travel and leisure destinations in Albania and Europe such as Sueno Deluxe resort in Turkey, Radika Ski resort in Macedonia, Queen ELizabeth Cruiseship, Sunshine hotel in Greece, Splendor Hotel in Dhërmi, Albania, etc.

 "Jo vetem mode" took viewers inside some of the most important buildings in Albania such as the Palace of the Brigades, the new Ministry of Culture, Prime Minister's Office as well as inside the residences of the Ambassador of Brazil and the ambassador of Kuwait in Albania.
 The program covered the latest fashion and cultural events such as the World Fashion week in Paris, Geraldina Sposa Bridal shows, Miss Universe Albania, the annual Presidential ball, etc. In addition, it informed people of interesting activities to try in Albania such as helicopter rides, horseback riding, paragliding, wine tours and hiking in the Albanian Alps.

 "Jo vetem mode" was a point of reference for everyone who appreciates beauty, wanted to be inspired, and was looking for new and interesting things to do in Albania and beyond.
 The show was watched by Albanians all over the world through the Digital Platforms and has hundreds of thousands of views on YouTube.